-1. Any student suspended more than three times during a school year shall be required to appear with parents or guardians before the Superintendent and school principal to explain his/her situation.
-The Superintendent or designee shall schedule the conference within five (5) school days after being notified by the school principal.
-If the student or parents or guardians fail to appear as ordered, an alternative placement or expulsion proceedings may be initiated.

-2. If an incident or violation, or series of incidents or violations, are serious enough to warrant suspension, said suspension may not exceed ten (10) complete school days pending Board action on an expulsion recommendation.
-Provided the Board does not render a decision within the ten (10) school-day period, after expulsion recommendation consideration, the school may readmit the student to school within the ten (10) school-day period, after expulsion recommendation consideration, the school may readmit the student to school within the ten (10) school-day period based on mutual agreement of the principal and Superintendent.
+- 1. Any student suspended more than three times during a school year shall be required to appear with parents or guardians before the Hearing committee and school principal to explain his/her situation.
+The school administrator with the hearing committee or designee shall schedule the conference within five (5) school days after being notified by the school principal.
+If the student or parents or guardians fail to appear as ordered, an alternative placement or expulsion proceedings may be initiated. - 2.
+If an incident or violation, or series of incidents or violations, are serious enough to warrant suspension, said suspension may not exceed ten (10) complete school days pending Board action on an expulsion recommendation.
+Provided the Board does not render a decision within the ten (10) school-day period, after expulsion recommendation consideration, the school may readmit the student to school within the ten (10) school-day period based on mutual agreement of the principal and Superintendent.
 In such a case, the principal and Superintendent will have decided not to recommend expulsion.